WATCH: Tornado rips storm cellar door off - NewsBreak

 WILBARGER COUNTY, Texas ( KFDX/KJTL ) — A viewer in the path of a tornado that ripped across northern Texas Wednesday evening captured a moment you’ve got to see.

-While seeking refuge from the EF3 tornado that passed over Wilbarger County near the Texas-Oklahoma border, the doors of the cellar were ripped from their hinges.When will the Piedmont Triad see severe weather?
+While seeking refuge from the EF3 tornado that passed over Wilbarger County near the Texas-Oklahoma border, the doors of the cellar were ripped from their hinges.Timeline of abortion-related legal action since Texas passed nation’s most restrictive law

 “Uh, we just waited for a bit, and it started hailing, and then next thing you know, it just flew open,” the unidentified resident said.